MicrosoftDocs/windows-dev-docs/windows-apps-src/files/file-access-permissions.md

 In addition, and unlike other locations, you can also access files in your app install directory by using some [Win32 and COM for Universal Windows Platform (UWP) apps](https://msdn.microsoft.com/library/windows/apps/br205757) and some [C/C++ Standard Library functions from Microsoft Visual Studio](http://msdn.microsoft.com/library/hh875057.aspx).

 The app's install directory is a read-only location.
-You can’t gain access to the install directory through the file picker.
+You can't gain access to the install directory through the file picker.

 ### Application data locations
 The folders where your app can store data.
 These folders (local, roaming and temporary) are created when your app is installed.

-There are two primary ways to access files and folders from your app’s data locations:
+There are two primary ways to access files and folders from your app's data locations:

 1. Use [**ApplicationData**](https://msdn.microsoft.com/library/windows/apps/br241587) properties to retrieve an app data folder.